 Egypt Demands Israel Withdraw From Philadelphi Corridor, Rafah Crossing

-(MENAFN- IANS) Cairo, Aug 4 (IANS) Egypt has demanded Israel to withdraw from the Philadelphi Corridor and the Palestinian side of the Rafah border crossing and halt the ongoing Israeli offensive on the besieged Gaza Strip, Egyptian sources told the media on condition of anonymity.
+CAIRO, Aug 4 (NNN-MENA) – Egypt, yesterday, demanded Israel withdraw from the Philadelphi Corridor and the Palestinian side of the Rafah border crossing, and halt the ongoing Israeli offensive on the besieged Gaza Strip, Egyptian sources said yesterday.

-The Egyptian demands were presented on Saturday in a meeting with an Israeli security delegation visiting Cairo for talks with the Egyptian side on a ceasefire deal between Israel and Gaza-ruling Hamas, Xinhua news agency reported.
+The Egyptian demands were presented yesterday, in a meeting with an Israeli security delegation visiting Cairo, for talks with the Egyptian side, on a ceasefire deal between Israel and Gaza's Hamas.

-Earlier on Saturday, an Israeli delegation, including the heads of the Israeli Security Agency and the Israeli intelligence service Mossad, arrived in Cairo for negotiations on a possible ceasefire deal that includes an exchange of Israeli hostages and Palestinian prisoners, according to the sources.
+Earlier in the day, an Israeli delegation, including heads of the Israeli Security Agency and the Israeli intelligence service, Mossad, arrived in Cairo for negotiations on a possible ceasefire deal that includes an exchange of Israeli hostages and Palestinian prisoners, according to the sources.

 The Israeli army took control of the Palestinian side of the Rafah crossing in May, which resulted in halting the entry of humanitarian aid trucks from Egypt into Gaza.

-Egypt, along with Qatar and the US, is leading mediation efforts to reach a truce and a hostage-prisoner swap deal between Israel and Hamas, to end up with a permanent ceasefire in Gaza.
+Egypt, along with Qatar and the United States, is leading mediation efforts, to reach a truce and a hostage-prisoner swap deal between Israel and Hamas, with the purpose of ending up with a permanent ceasefire in Gaza.– NNN-MENA

 Legal Disclaimer: